University of Puerto Rico at Cayey

-The University of Puerto Rico in Cayey (UPR-Cayey) is a public university in Cayey, Puerto Rico.
+The University of Puerto Rico at Cayey (UPR-Cayey) is a public college in Cayey, Puerto Rico.
 It is part of the University of Puerto Rico System.
 It was initially founded as a regional school in 1967 and became a college in 1969.
 It was awarded autonomy in April 1982.

 Academics

 UPR Cayey awards bachelor's degrees.
 It serves as a starting point for students interested in applying to programs in the Medical Sciences Campus or at Mayagüez Campus.

-Research

-UPR-Cayey has undergraduate research programs such as Howard Hughes Project, the NIH MBRS-RISE program and the PR-AMP program.
-These programs provide research experience for students of the Natural Sciences, promoting student participation in scientific research.
-These programs provide funding and facilitate the experiences of science undergraduate students to do research either locally, at other campuses of Puerto Rico, or in Universities in the U.S.

-The University houses the Environmental Education Center.
-The Institute for Interdisciplinary Research, supports students and teachers in colleges of neighboring municipalities in research projects.
-The Project for the Study of Women seeks to advance women's rights through education, research and community service.
-These programs are offered to students such as those taking college courses before completing their secondary education or professionals who wish to take continuing education courses.